Dpetorsy/Solved_problems/README.md

 6. Write an O(n) program to reverse the words in a string.
 E.g., Input: "abc defg hi klmn".
 Output: "klmn hi defg abc".
 7. Define a Student structure containing the following fields: "name" for first and last names, "group" for group number and grades for an array of 10 subjects.
 Write a function that will input n students from the given stream and save them, sorted by the average of their grades.
 8. Write a program that will take an input string and prints the data of students from problem 07 whose first name ends with the given string letters.
 9. Given an n-sized array of non-negative integers, write a program that will arrange the elements in such a way that their concatenation will produce the largest possible number.
 The function should return the resulting number as a single string.
-Note: Since the concatenation may produce a larger integer than allowed, to avoid overflow, use std::string.
+Note: Since the concatenation may produce a larger integer than allowed, to avoid overflow, use `std::string`.
 10. Write a program that takes n and d integers as arguments, where d is necessarily a power of 2, and computes "n modulo d", namely the remainder, using bitwise operations, i.e. without % or /.
 11. Write a program that takes n and d integers as arguments and left-rotates n by d bits.
 Example: input: n = 16, i.e., (000...00010000)2; d = 2; output: 64, i.e., (000...01000000)2.
 12. Write a program that takes an integer and checks if it's a power of 4 in O(1).